macdonst/enhance-workshop-codemash/docs/module07-crudl-part1-basic-structure.md

 ## Create

-Lets make a page with a form to create a new link at `/app/pages/links.mjs`:

 Earlier in the workshop we talked about the fact that Enhance Styles does a pretty hard CSS reset.
 As a result if we just build forms with inputs it is difficult to see them while iterating and debugging.
 We have some form components pre built that will help with this.